Coconut Cake

 Notes

-TO STORE: Place in an airtight container in the fridge.
-This is key to keeping the frosting fresh.
+TO STORE: Place the cake in an airtight container in the refrigerator for up to 2 weeks.

 Nutrition